JamesDunne/rest0-api/README.md

 expect.
 Rather, it is an object with properties each describing the individual clauses of a single SELECT query.

 This query clause separation is beneficial for many reasons.
-Firstly, it guarantees that one cannot write a query that is not a SELECT query.
+Firstly, it guarantees that one cannot write a query that is *not* an actual SELECT query.
 This is very useful for ensuring that the service will only read data and never mutate data.
 Secondly, it provides a way to rearrange the clauses of a SQL query in a way that is more readable and possibly more amenable to a logical thought process in forming a query.
 Finally, individual clauses of the query, such as `orderBy` may be used to drive the implementation of an automatic data paging mechanism.
 Having the clauses already broken out without having to parse the SQL makes it easy to implement such advanced features.